Skip to content

 Havasu Falls is known to be one of the most beautiful vistas in the Grand Canyon area.
 Located on the Havasupai Indian Reservation, the falls feature stunning blue water flowing into pools against the red-rock canyon walls.

-In order to access Havasu Falls, visitors must reserve a camping space for 3 nights.
+To access Havasu Falls, visitors must reserve a camping space for 3 nights.
 A 16-kilometre hike leads down to the falls, where a wilderness campground is located.
 Although the trek is long, it is one of the best hikes and destinations in the area.

 While camping here, guests can swim in the pools and explore the surrounding area.
 The water stays around 21°C, making it a refreshing escape from the heat.
 It is an experience unlike any other in the Grand Canyon.